January 3, 2017

 A comparison to Apple is likely to draw bemusement, but the company’s stand against piracy earlier this year displays similarities.
 Fronted personally by chief executive Tim Cook in much the same way that Ms. Le Pen is the mouthpiece of her National Front party, Apple was unwavering in its opposition against FBI demands to gain access to iPhones, presenting its position in easy-to-understand, everyday language that centred on its refusal to ‘build a backdoor’ to their products.
 Both campaigns, although incredibly different, have succeeded in capturing the attention of their target audience.

 Finally, like their political counterparts, leading executives are expected more than ever to exhibit strong, visible leadership in times of crisis.
 Anything less can result in severe public backlash.
 David Cameron’s swift political demise following the result of the EU Referendum should be a warning to business leaders who over-promise and under deliver.
-And by the same token, our politicians – particularly newly-elected ones – should be acutely aware of Well Fargo chief executive John Stumpf’s dramatic fall from grace.
+And by the same token, our politicians – particularly newly-elected ones – should be acutely aware of Wells Fargo chief executive John Stumpf’s dramatic fall from grace.
 Mr. Stumpf’s inability to show true leadership, combined with his failure to ensure his organisation’s actions matched their well-publicised corporate standards, cost him and his bank both financially and in terms of public trust.

 So when businesses leaders look ahead after one of the most exciting and unpredictable years in modern global politics, they would be wise to consider the communications strategies of their civil-service contemporaries, particularly as both groups will play decisive hands as their fates become increasingly intertwined in 2017.